QEF/q-e/energy_current/examples/README.md

-This example is very similar to the previous one, but the trajectory is computed on-the-fly via the cp.x program of the installed distribution.
+This example is very similar to the previous one, but the trajectory is computed on-the-fly via the cp.x program of the just installed QE distribution.
 It produces the
 trajectory of a single water molecule and therefore the calculation is suited for a serial environment.